MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-offline.md

 ---
 title: Microsoft Defender Offline scan in Windows
-description: You can use Microsoft Defender Offline straight from the Microsoft Defender Antivirus app.
+description: You can use Microsoft Defender Offline Scan straight from the Microsoft Defender Antivirus app.
 You can also manage how it's deployed in your network.
 keywords: scan, defender, offline ms.service: microsoft-365-security
 ms.mktglfcycl: manage